NaMaN-27/Scheduling-Algo-Simulation/README.md

 # Scheduling-Algo-Simulation
-simulating Priority based preemptive scheduling algorithm in c++ .
+simulating Process scheduling algorithm in c++ .

 The main goal of this project is to develop Preemptive Kernel,   More specifically, we will: